happypandax/happypandax/docs/source/usage.rst

 Convert your HP database like this: ``./HPtoHPX "path/to/old/file.db" "data/happypanda.db"``

-Alternatively, you can also use the GUI wrapper ``happypandax_gui`` which provides a user-friendly way of doing it.
+Alternatively, you can also use the GUI wrapper :program:`happypandax_gui` which provides a user-friendly way of doing it.

 Using
 -------------------------------------